-Any person notified of non-compliance with this chapter or required to perform monitoring, analysis, reporting, and/or corrective action, who is aggrieved by the decision of the City's authorized enforcement agent, may appeal such decision in writing to the Public Works Director within 10 business days following the effective date of the decision or written notice.
-Upon receipt of such request, the Public Works Director shall request a report and recommendation from the City's authorized enforcement agent and shall set the matter for administrative hearing at the earliest practical date.
-At said hearing, the Public Works-Director may hear additional evidence, and may revoke, affirm, or modify the authorized enforcement agent's decision.
+Any person notified of non-compliance with this chapter or required to perform monitoring, analysis, reporting, and/or corrective action, who is aggrieved by the decision of the City's authorized agent, may appeal such decision in writing to the Director within 10 business days following the effective date of the decision or written notice.
+Upon receipt of such request, the Director shall request a report and recommendation from the City's authorized agent and shall set the matter for administrative hearing at the earliest practical date.
+At said hearing, Director may hear additional evidence, and may revoke, affirm, or modify the authorized agent's decision.
 The decision shall be final.